-International students who have completed their secondary education or equivalent may be eligible for admission to Rogers State University.
-The student will need to complete an Application for Admission, available at www.rsu.edu, and provide the following information:
+International students who have completed their secondary education or equivalent may be eligible for admission to Rogers State University in a fall and spring semester.
+International applications for summer will not be accepted.
+The student will need to complete an Application for Admission at www.rsu.edu, and provide the following information: